Although you can hire a professional exterminator company, you can get rid of bed bugs through DIY methods.

 - Furniture: When checking furniture for bed bugs, pay attention to the seams of chairs and couches, around cushioned areas, and in the folds of furniture;

-- In drawers: The joints of drawers, which is where the two sides meet and form a corner.
+- In drawers: The joints of drawers, which are where the two sides meet and form a corner.
 If there are interlocking components of the drawers, check these areas for bed bugs, as well;

 - Appliances and outlets: Fully examine electrical outlets to ensure there are no bed bugs inside the outlet, or around its cover;

-- Around walls: There are certain areas in walls bed bugs like to live.
+- Around walls: There are certain areas in walls where bed bugs like to live.
 These include around the wallpaper, particularly if it is loose, wall hangings, and where the floor and ceiling meet.